What to Wear: Clothing for Classical Music Concert

 This includes, for example, the opening and New Year's gala concerts of the Czech Philharmonic, opening festival concerts, and other events that have an extraordinary atmosphere.
 These concerts often have a recommended dress code–usually Black Tie.
 Even at these events, however, you will be able to wear a festive Dark Suit.

-For ladies, an evening gown is expected.
-Long formal dresses in muted colors, complete with stockings.
-We wear both full and strappy shoes.
+For ladies, an evening gown is expected—that is, a long formal dress—paired with closed-toe or strappy shoes.